 \subsubsection{ScanNet~\cite{dai2017scannet}}

 ScanNet is a densely annotated RGB-D video dataset.
 It is captured with the structure sensor~\cite{occipital} and contains 1513 scenes for training and validation.
-For each scene, both images and a 3D mesh is provided, together with their 2D, 3D semantic annotations.
+For each scene, both images and a 3D mesh is provided, along with their 2D and 3D semantic annotations.

-ScanNet provide 312 scenes for validation, which contains a wide range of various room structures.
+ScanNet provides 312 scenes for validation, which contains a wide range of different room structures.
 It has now been widely used in the thorough evaluation of the performance of reconstruction and semantic segmentation.